Our team is made up of 79 of the brightest and most dedicated designers, software engineers, cartographers, and strategists in the world.

-At Develoment Seed, Tristen designed intuitive, easy to use, and accessible user interfaces for websites, data visualizations, maps, and other online tools.
-Prior to joining Development Seed, Tristen designed and built websites for academic and nonprofit institutions as well as large advertising agencies in Toronto.
+Prior to Mapbox Tristen designed intuitive, easy to use, and accessible user interfaces for websites, data visualizations, maps, and other online tools at Development Seed.

 Tristen is also a trumpet player who enjoys jazz and composing and performing music.
 He earned a Bachelor’s of Art degree from the University of Toronto Faculty of Music and later completed a residency at the Canadian Film Centre Media Lab.

-Matt is a data analyst and mapping strategist.
-Specializing in processing and visualizing geographic data, he tells stories with maps.
-With a background in web design, development, and GIS, Matt is also an active contributor of our support and training efforts.
+Matt is a data analyst.
+Specializing in processing large data sets that power our core maps.
+With a background in design and GIS, Matt is also an active contributor of our support and training efforts.

 Before joining Development Seed, Matt worked as a freelance web designer.
 He holds a bachelor’s degree in geographic information science from Michigan State University.

 As a cartographer at Mapbox, Ian bridges experience working with large data sets and passion for beautiful design.
-He specializes in spatial data analysis and manipulation, using tools like GDAL, PostGIS, and TileMill.
+He specializes in spatial data analysis and manipulation, using tools like GDAL, PostGIS, and Mapbox Studio.